Is Exposed Pink Insulation Dangerous? Understanding the Risks and Safety Measures

 3. Enhanced Ventilation Techniques:

-• Improve natural ventilation by opening windows and using exhaust fans to disperse airborne particles.
-This can help reduce the concentration of fiberglass fibers in indoor air.
+• Boost natural ventilation by opening windows and using exhaust fans to help disperse airborne particles.

 4. Encapsulation and Containment:

-• Encapsulate exposed insulation using sealants designed to bind fiberglass fibers.
-This prevents fibers from becoming airborne and significantly reduces health risks.
+• Encapsulate exposed insulation with sealants to keep fibers from becoming airborne.

 5. Professional Cleaning and Maintenance: